-How to enable Collections in Chromium Edge
+How to use Collections on Microsoft Edge

-Open Microsoft Edge (Canary).
+Open Microsoft Edge on Windows 10.

 Click the Start new collection button.

-Type a name for collection and press Enter.
+Confirm a name for collection and press Enter.

 Click the Pin button from the top-right to keep the flyout open to connect content.

 Open websites with information you want to collect and click the Add current page button.
 (As you visit new websites, use the Add current page option at the top.)Quick tip: You can also add links, images, and text selections to the list or create new collections by right-clicking the page, selecting the Add page to Collections option, and choosing the action.
 Or you can also drag and drop the content to add it to your list

 Click the Note button at the top-right corner to add notes (as necessary).

 (Optional) Right-click each item and copy it to the clipboard, open, add notes, or delete.
 If the page is about a product, Collections can also offer an option to compare the price to other retailers.Quick note: If the items on the list are not in the correct order, you rearrange them with the mouse.